Neuronized Priors for Bayesian Sparse Linear Regression: Sampling and Optimization with Neuronized Priors

 \subsection{Comparisons with other posterior optimization procedures}

+We consider four optimization procedures for the Bayesian SpSL variable selection problem: a Majorization-Minimization (MM) algorithm \citep{yen2011majorization}, EMVS \citep{rovckova2014emvs}, SSLasso \citep{rovckova2016spike}, and our CAAN.
+To compare the algorithms and track their solution paths, we adopt as goodness measures the mean-squared error (MSE) and the \emph{Extended Bayesian information criterion} (EBIC; \cite{chen2008}), i.e.,

+where ${\bf k}$ denote the set of selected variables $\zeta$ is a tuning parameter, and BIC is the \emph{Bayesian information criterion} \citep{schwarz1978estimating}.
+We set $\zeta = 1$ as suggested by \cite{chen2008}.

-\cite{yen2011majorization} proposed a MM algorithm to find the MAP estimator of discrete SpSL priors by approximating $l_0$ norm by a log-transformed function.
-By following the notation used in the article, the approximation is $\norm{\theta}_0 = \lim_{\tau_3 \to 0}\sum_{j=1}^{p}\log(1+\tau_3^{-1}|\theta_j|)/(\log(1+\tau_3^{-1}))$.
-In practice, however, we need to fix the hyperparameter $\tau_3$ in advance, and the performance of the approximation is crucially determined by the choice of $\tau_3$.
-While a smaller $\tau_3$ results in a better approximation to the original posterior distribution, the resulting target function becomes highly non-concave and is much more difficult to optimize.
+MM finds the MAP estimator of our problem by approximating the $l_0$-norm by a continuous function: $\norm{\btheta}_0 = \lim_{\tau_3 \to 0}\sum_{j=1}^{p}\log(1+\tau_3^{-1}|\theta_j|)/(\log(1+\tau_3^{-1}))$.
+In practice, we need to choose $\tau_3$ in advance, which strongly affects the performance of the approximation.
+While a smaller $\tau_3$ leads to a better approximation to the original posterior distribution, the resulting target function becomes highly non-concave and is much more difficult to optimize.

-EMVS \citep{rovckova2014emvs} and SSLasso \citep{rovckova2016spike} were proposed to evaluate the MAP estimator of a continuous SpSL prior in \eqref{eq:spike} based on an EM formulation.
-The prior for the EMVS is a mixture of two Gaussian densities, $\pi_0 = N(0,\nu_0)$ and $\pi_1 = N(0,\nu_1)$, and that for the SSLasso is a mixture of two Laplace densities, $\pi_0 = {Laplace}(\lambda_0)$ and $\pi_1 = {Laplace}(\lambda_1)$, where $\nu_0 \ll \nu_1$ and $\lambda_0 \gg \lambda_1$.
-It can mimic a point mass mixture of a sparsity-inducing prior by setting the variance of $\pi_0$ to be very small.
-Since the spike prior part is not a point mass (but a continuous prior), an extra hyperparameter $\nu_0$ (or $\lambda_0$) needs to be chosen to control how much the spike prior density is concentrated around zero.
-To make a computational comparison with the neuronized MAP estimator evaluated by Algorithm \ref{alg:Opt}, we set $\eta = p^{-1}$ in \eqref{eq:disc_spike}; and then choose $\nu_1=10$ and $\nu_0=10^{-3}$ for the EMVS, and choose $\lambda_1 = 0.1$ and $\lambda_0 = 1000$ for SSLasso.
+EMVS and SSLasso were proposed to evaluate the MAP estimator based on an EM formulation when using a continuous SpSL prior as in \eqref{eq:spike}.
+The prior for EMVS is a mixture of $\pi_0 = N(0,\nu_0)$ and $\pi_1 = N(0,\nu_1)$, and that for SSLasso is a mixture of $\pi_0 = {Laplace}(\lambda_0)$ and $\pi_1 = {Laplace}(\lambda_1)$, where $\nu_0 \ll \nu_1$ and $\lambda_0 \gg \lambda_1$.
+Since the spike prior part is not a point mass, $\nu_0$ (or $\lambda_0$) needs to be carefully chosen to control how much the spike prior density is concentrated around zero.
+We impose a uniform prior on $\eta$ in \eqref{eq:spike}.
+We choose $\nu_1=100$ and $\nu_0^{-1} \in (1,1000)$ for EMVS; and choose $\lambda_1 = 1$ and let $\lambda_0$ vary in (5,50) for SSLasso.
+To implement EMVS, we use the \texttt{EMVS} library in \texttt{R}.
+For SSLasso, we follow the recommendations in \cite{rovckova2016spike}.
+At the beginning, we fix $\lambda_0=\lambda_1 (=1)$; then, we increase the value of $\lambda_0$ by 1 after the convergence of the optimization step and use the solution of the previous evaluation as the initial point for the following optimization.
+At the end, we track the solutions of SSLasso with varying $\lambda_0$.